Showing posts with label Camera Technology. Show all posts

 • The EM5 II, the EM5 III, and the EM10 II-IV are affordable and excellent cameras.

-• I recently bought a used EM1 MKI and am blown away by this excellent camera.
+• I recently bought a used EM1 MKI and was blown away by this excellent camera.

 Here are my 3 proposals with one bonus camera: